ryanwng/Team-Krobotics-WRO-FE-2023/README.md

 # Engineering Documentation | Team Krobotics | Canada
 ----

-This repository contains engineering materials of The Crobot, a vehicle's model from Team Krobotics, for the WRO Future Engineers competition for the 2023 season.
+This repository contains engineering materials of The Krobot, a vehicle's model from Team Krobotics, for the WRO Future Engineers competition for the 2023 season.

 ----